 What happened?
 What do you want to see changed?
 Where are your limits?
 Without condoning his or her behavior, you can try to empathize with the person who hurt you.
 Why would your spouse, child, parent, grandparent take such an attitude or say such things?

-If you are a believer, you can take the situation into your prayer and ask God to give you insight and wisdom.
+If you are a believer, pray about the situation.
+Ask God to provide you with insight and wisdom.

 Then think about what you want to say.